ARMmbed/mbed-os-5-docs/docs/api/platform/FileHandle.md

 The `FileHandle` abstraction represents an already-opened file or device, so it has no `open` method of its own - the opening may take the form of a call to another class that returns a `FileHandle`, such as `FileSystem::open`, or it may be implicit in the construction of an object such as `UARTSerial`.

-The `FileHandle` abstraction permits stream-handling code to be device-independent.
-For example, you can use the the `FileHandle` API to retarget the console input and output streams used for C's `stdin` and `stdout` to something other than the default serial port.
-You can also retarget `ATCmdParser` and the PPP connection to lwIP work on abstract `FileHandle` pointers.
+The `FileHandle` abstraction permits stream-handling code to be device-independent, rather than tied to a specific device like a serial port.
+Examples of such code in Mbed OS are:

+- The console input and output streams (`stdin` and `stdout`).
+- The `ATCmdParser` helper.
+- The PPP connection to lwIP.

 Exactly which operations a `FileHandle` supports depends on the underlying device, and in turn restricts what applications it is suitable for.
 For example, a database application might require random-access and `seek`, but this may not be available on a limited file system, and certainly not on a stream device.
 Only a `File` on a full `FileSystem`, such as `FATFileSystem`, would generally implement the entire API.
 Specialized devices may have particular limitations or behavior, which limit their general utility.
 Devices that do not implement a particular call indicate it by an error return - often `ENOSYS`, but sometimes more specific errors, such as `ESPIPE` apply; please see the POSIX specifications for details.

 ### Relationship of FileHandle to other APIs

-You can use `FileHandle` directly, but POSX or C/C++ APIs often manipulate it.
+You can use a `FileHandle` directly, or you can use standard POSIX or C/C++ APIs to manipulate it.
 Stdio calls taking `FILE *stream` call the POSIX APIs taking `int fd`, which call methods on `FileHandle` objects.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/filehandle_callstack.png)</span>